 6. Avoid Google Search Operators That Raise Red Flags

 This is a major one, and an oﬀender that most people use when scraping data on Google.
-Search operators are terms used to conduct hyper specific queries in Google.
+Search operators are terms used to conduct hyper-specific queries on Google.
 When utilized eﬀectively, they can result in a tremendous amount of highly relevant data for you to sort through.

 The most common search operators you’ll see are: